alanepaull/universal-xapi-translator/library-borrow-input.md

 ## ITEM_ID
 ### Description

-A unique identifier for that user
+A unique identifier for that item

 ### Purpose

-Analytics - to identify that user
+Analytics - to identify that item

 ### Derivation
 Jisc